 Inflation is a measure of how prices change over time.
 The U.S. Bureau of Labor Statistics (BLS) has defined a "basket of goods," which is a collection of many goods and services that are commonly used by consumers.
 Every month, the prices of these goods are measured and compared to previous prices.

-Use the inflation calculator form as a starting point for answering questions that you have about the historical inflation rate in the U.S. You can also learn about inflation for the UK, Canada, Australia, and Europe.
+Use the inflation calculator form as a starting point for answering questions that you have about the historical inflation rate in the U.S. This calculator allows you to "correct for inflation".
+You can also learn about inflation for the UK, Canada, Australia, and Europe.

 |CPI in 2000||172.2|